LQR471814/dynamic-programming.tex/README.md

 ## dynamic-programming.tex

-> A mathematical explainer of dynamic programming.
+> A mathematical explainer for dynamic programming.

 Dynamic programming is more of a concept and a way of thinking rather than a specific algorithm or data structure, which is why it is hard for programmers to grasp, and especially to apply in actual problems.